curtgrimes/webcaptioner/README.md

 ### Firebase

 This project uses Firebase for user authentication ([Firebase Authentication](https://firebase.google.com/docs/auth/)) and data storage ([Cloud Firestore](https://firebase.google.com/docs/firestore/)).
-Stored data included a user's preferences (under the `settings` key) and some other settings related to the "share captions" feature/experiment.
 Firebase can be configured with the `FIREBASE_*` environment variables listed in [.env.sample](./app/.env.sample).

-Firestore had a "users" collection.
+Firestore had a "users" collection, and each user record had these properties:

+- `settings` - values related to a user's preferences.
+The user could edit these things through the Web Captioner UI.
+- `privileges` - some toggles for experimental features that I would change manually through the Firebase console on a per-user basis.

 See [firestore-collection-example.json](./firestore-collection-example.json) for an example of what a user record looked like.

 ## Contributing